annagoss/digital-garden-jekyll-template/_notes/Chop Chop.md

 Chop Chop was one of the first on-demand grocery apps.
+It launched in one store in [[2016]] and is now running nationwide.

 It was developed by Sainsbury's alongside [[Pivotal Labs]].
 We ran a blended team which started out with mostly Pivots pairing with a few Sainsbury's staff, and over time reducing the number of Pivots and increasing the number of Sainsbury's staff. [[Anna]] was the product manager on the Pivotal side, also working with [[Papa Akuffo]].